-The bill was passed and enacted on May 31, 2019 and promulgated on June 7 of the same year (the bill is due to enter into force within one year from the date of promulgation).
+The bill was passed and enacted on May 31, 2019, promulgated on June 7 of the same year and entered into force on May 1, 2020.

 (2) Amendment of the Act on Prevention of Transfer of Criminal Proceeds in Response to the Enactment of the Act on the Development of Specified Complex Tourism Facilities Areas, etc.